 We take a teams-based approach to our work and we welcome collaborations.
 Our commitment to a partnership with Māori is demonstrated throughout our work programme.

 - around 70 staff.
-Read more about our people here.
+Read more about our people.

-- 25 researchers who take a team approach
+- 28 researchers and statisticians who take a team approach

 - a kaupapa Māori research unit, Te Wāhanga